Tips for Fixing or Improving Internet Speed

 Adjust Your VPN Settings

-If your speed is only impacted when you’re connected to the Internet through your VPN, focus your efforts on tweaking VPN settings to get the best results possible.
-Your distance from the VPN servers impacts speed.
-The farther you are from the VPN servers, the lower your speed will be.
-For example, if you live in the United Arab Emirates (UAE) and connect to the US VPN servers, speed will be slower because data needs to travel the distance each way.
-Security settings and antivirus software can conflict with the VPN.
-To check if it does, turn off your antivirus software and test your internet speed.
+If your speed is only affected when you’re connected to the Internet through your VPN, focus your efforts on tweaking your VPN settings.
+Your distance from the VPN server impacts your speed: The farther away you are from the VPN servers, the lower your Internet speed will be.
+For example, if you live in the United Arab Emirates (UAE) and connect to U.S. VPN servers, the speed will be slower because data needs to travel a long distance each way.
+In addition, security settings and anti-virus software can conflict with the VPN.
+Turn off your anti-virus software and test your Internet speed to see if there’s any improvement.

 Connect to a Closer Server

 VPN services connect you to the Internet through a virtual location.
-With Hotspot Shield Elite Membership you can choose from servers in more than 15 countries.
-If you’re trying to bypass geo-restrictions and mask your location to look like something local, you’re fairly restricted as to the servers you can use.
-If this isn’t the case, however, try switching your virtual location to improve Internet speeds.
-A closer location may offer better speeds, so try a server closer to home and see if this clears up your problem.
+With Hotspot Shield Premium, you can choose from servers in dozens of countries.
+If you’re trying to bypass geo-restrictions and mask your location to give yourself the appearance of a local user, that limits the servers you can use, but if this isn’t the case, try switching your virtual location to improve Internet speeds.
+A closer location may offer better speeds, so try a server closer to home.
+This may fix Internet speed issues for you.